ePages-de/restdocs-api-spec/README.md

 The project consists of two components:

-- [restdocs-openapi](restdocs-openapi) - contains the actual Spring REST Docs extension.
+- [restdocs-api-spec](restdocs-api-spec) - contains the actual Spring REST Docs extension.
 This is most importantly the [ResourceDocumentation](restdocs-openapi/src/main/kotlin/com/epages/restdocs/openapi/ResourceDocumentation.kt) which is the entrypoint to use the extension in your tests.
-The [ResourceSnippet](restdocs-openapi/src/main/kotlin/com/epages/restdocs/openapi/ResourceSnippet.kt) is the snippet a json file `resource.json` containing all the details about the documented resource.
+The [ResourceSnippet](restdocs-openapi/src/main/kotlin/com/epages/restdocs/openapi/ResourceSnippet.kt) is the snippet used to produce a json file `resource.json` containing all the details about the documented resource.
-- [restdocs-openapi-gradle-plugin](restdocs-openapi-gradle-plugin) - adds a gradle plugin that aggregates the `resource.json` files produced  by `ResourceSnippet` into one `OpenAPI` file for the whole project.
+- [restdocs-api-spec-gradle-plugin](restdocs-api-spec-gradle-plugin) - adds a gradle plugin that aggregates the `resource.json` files produced  by `ResourceSnippet` into an API specification file for the whole project.

 ### Build configuration